 Plus, with the supercharged LT4 engine, the fuel requirement from the LS1 Camaro to the C7 Z06 is 2.5 times greater.

 In other words, the fuel system has to become much more powerful while providing long-term reliability, meet OE requirements for NVH, and may be something the owner does not even think about.

-Now apply those same criteria to a 400hp LS engine: multiply the power output by 2.5 = 1000hp.
+Now apply those same criteria to a 400hp engine: multiply the power output by 2.5 = 1000hp.

 Then, run that engine at wide open throttle continuously.
 Is it going to live, be quiet, out of mind, etc.?

 So the question becomes, how can a fuel system have a dual personality?

 For cruise, very little fuel is used, but in a traditional return style pressure regulation system that big screaming pump running at full speed is only sending a tiny fraction of that fuel to the engine.